 fun or pleasant, but required Him to take on the cross.
 So too, husbands

-totally outlawed by society today; nobody is allowed to talk about women
+totally outlawed by society today; just

-in the English language.
-In fact, if we blasphemed the name of Jesus, it would
+To them, if we blasphemed the name of Jesus, it would

 fitting for the woman to submit to him, but if the husband acts unseemly (1Cor